JBrandonS/xfitter-docker/README.md

 ```
     docker pull jbrandons/xfitter
 ```
+If you have not used Docker you may want to view the [Docker Quickstart guide](https://docs.docker.com/get-started/)

 # Usage
 To utilize this container you will need to point the xFitter data files (steering.txt, ewparam.txt, etc) to the container's `/run` directory and any target data files into `/data`.
 The steering file should also be modified to look in the `/data` folder.